harakeke-2018/phase-0/sprints/4-overview/README.md

 ## Next steps
 1. Read the concepts and their respective capabilities
 2. Check out your assignments on the waffle board
+3. Complete the assignments!
-3. Dive into the resources and develop your capabilities (linked from within the concepts)
+4. **(Optional)** When convenient, Dive into the resources to develop your capabilities (linked from within the concepts)
-4. Complete the assignments

 ## Handing in your work
 - Check off all tasks within the assignments in Waffle.io as you complete them
-- Move each of your assignments to the "Review" list in Waffle.io as you complete them
+- Move each of your assignments to the "Done" column in Waffle.io as you complete them
-- Complete all tasks and have assignments ready for review by midnight Sunday
+- Make sure you post a link to your completed work in the comments of the waffle ticket!

+## Blocked
+- If you find yourself blocked on a task, add a comment describing the error / problems you are having with the specific task, and move it to the "Blocked" column on Waffle.io
-- Email your facilitator if you might be exceeding the assignment grace limit.
+- Send your facilitator a message on slack if you don't hear from them within a day or so
+- Move on to another task if possible, rather than waiting and not achieving anything
+- Ask for help in your cohorts slack channel, someone will surely be willing to help you out!